nigelmcintyre/IR_System/README.txt

 In progress of tidying up and verifying results are correct.
-Sample queries and files ye to be uploadd.
+Sample queries and files yet to be uploadd.
 Stay tuned for updates...